 - Begin filing Campaign Contribution Disclosure Reports (CCDR) according to the filing schedule below

-Filing Schedule for Political Action Committee (also political party, individual donors)
+Filing Schedule for Political Action Committee (also political party and/or individual donors)

-Once $25,000 threshold is exceeded, PAC (also political party, individual donors) must file reports at the same times as the candidates it supports.
+Once $25,000 threshold is exceeded, PAC (also political party and/or individual donors) must file a registration and file reports at the same times as the candidates it supports.
 Reference 21-5-34(e)

 In a Non-election year:

-- PAC must file reports on June 30 and December 31 (2 reports)
+- PAC must file reports on January 31 and June 30 (2 reports)